The Personal Financial Plan – A Must Have For Anyone Serious About Their Finances

-Personal Financial Plan
+The Personal Financial Plan

-How to write a Personal Finance Plan – full outline and real-life examples
+How to Write a Personal Finance Plan – Full Outline and Real-Life Examples

-In fact, it wasn’t until I found myself Accidentally Retired that I created one.
+No need to feel bad if you don’t have a plan – in fact, it wasn’t until I found myself Accidentally Retired that I created one.

 But now that I look back, it made no sense that I didn’t have one.